THE STRUCTURE AND FUNCTION OF NEURONS

 Motor neurons are found in the central nervous system (CNS) and control muscle movements.
 When motor neurons are stimulated, they release neurotransmitters that bind to receptors on muscle cells, triggering a response that leads to movement.

-EXCITATION AND INHIBITION
+EXCITATION AND INHIBITION OF NEURONS

 SCENARIO ONE